ZhziL/zzho8986_9103_final/README.md

 ```
 *It is set here to 25, which mainly sets the range of movement.
 This range has been tested and cannot exceed 50.
 When it exceeds 50, the original image will not be visible in the generated random movement, and because the range becomes more extensive, there will be an overall offset.
 (There is no problem with the code itself, but because the range becomes more extensive, the movable range of each segment also becomes more extensive, and the whole may visually shift)*

-#### Main functional explanation and implementation logic
+#### __Main functional explanation and implementation logic__

-The entire design is implemented through the class below to make the rectangle move (the code below is also taken from the function in this class). anyway, to be easy to say, the position information of x and y is randomly calculated through Perlin noise and smoothed through an easing move.
+_This class primarily implements the use of Perlin Noise to animate a rectangle.
+First, it determines the colour to be displayed by the segment through the function constructor and sets the initial variables.
+The function calculateSegDrawProps then calculates the width and height of each segment and the x and y positions.
+The move function computes the position of the segment and the position to be moved and sets the movement speed and range.
+Finally, the draw function renders the moving segment.
+The entire design, implemented through the class below, makes the rectangle move.
+The position information of x and y is randomly calculated through Perlin noise and smoothed through an easing move._

 ```
 class ImageSegment {